JoshuaLelon/trinity_journal_app/README.md

 - **Flexible Session Management:**
   The app auto-starts recording, transcribes speech, and, if needed, refines the prompt based on voice input.
 - **Notion Integration:**
-  Completed entries for Desire, Gratitude, and Brag are automatically formatted and sent to the user’s Notion daily note.
+  Completed entries for Desire, Gratitude, and Brag are automatically formatted and sent to the user's Notion daily note.
 - **Adaptive Interaction:**
   If the user mixes response types or indicates confusion, the app intelligently adapts, ensuring clarity and ease-of-use.